Order of Addition in Mixture-Amount Experiments: Application of OofA mixture-amount designs

-The design analysis reveals that the maximum prediction variance of the design is 0.761, which is recommended for moderate prediction accuracy.
-The average prediction variance of the design is 0.571, which suggests a reasonably good overall predictive performance that balances accuracy and robustness.
-A G-efficiency of 75.1\% is pretty good, indicating that the design is quite efficient.
-This means the design is well-constructed, balancing the number of runs and the precision of parameter estimates.
-We use the fraction of design space plot (FDS) to assess design prediction capability visually: see Figure~\ref{fig:Fr-design-space}.
+For visual assessment of the prediction capability of the design, we use the fraction of the design space plot (FDS), as shown in Figure~\ref{fig:mix-amount}.
 The FDS plot indicates that the design is robust, with a large portion of design space having low prediction variance.
 This suggests reliable and consistent predictions for most factor combinations.

-We performed a power analysis in Table~\ref{Tab:4} to determine the likelihood of detecting significant effects in the experiment.
+\answer{A simulation study using 10,000 synthetically generated datasets demonstrated that the reduced 36-run design, obtained by the Threshold Accepting (TA) algorithm, maintained predictive accuracy comparable to the full 63-run design.
+Although the G-efficiency of the full design was higher (4520.3) due to redundancy, the TA design consistently exhibited strong mean G-efficiency (2451.3), with a substantially reduced experimental burden (36 design points).
+The mean normalized G-efficiency for TA Design is 51.3\% which means that the 36-point design still retains about 51\% of the prediction capability of the full design.
+This validates the practical utility of the TA-algorithm based design, showing that it can deliver robust performance with fewer experimental runs.} \\

-The standard errors for the main effects and the $1/2$ standard deviation values indicate moderate precision in estimating these effects.
-All three hormones and their order of addition in the mixture significantly affect the cornification response.
-The interaction effects between each pair of the three hormones are significant, as are the interaction effects between the hormones and the PWO variables.
-However, the precision of these estimates is lower than that of the main effects.
+\answerRrR{The boxplot of MSEs for 10,000 simulations in Figure ~\ref{fig:Box_plot} shows that the TA-reduced design (36 points) achieves a lower median MSE compared to the full design (63 points), while exhibiting a slightly wider spread of errors.
+This indicates that the TA algorithm can efficiently select design points, maintaining predictive accuracy with substantially fewer runs.}